 About Tokyo Tech

-This fall, total enrollment is 466 students, with 2 entering the bachelor's degree program, 287 entering the master's degree program, 10 entering the professional master's degree program, and 167 entering the doctoral degree program.
-Among you, we welcome 367 overseas students.
-You are all now members of Tokyo Tech — a diverse and multicultural community which will provide you with a truly unique experience.
+This fall, total enrollment is 503 students, with 2 entering the bachelor's degree program, 321 entering the master's degree program, 12 entering the professional master's degree program, and 168 entering the doctoral degree program.
+Surprisingly, among you, we welcome 390 overseas students, that is 78 percent of students coming from abroad.
+You are all now members of Tokyo Tech, a diverse and multicultural community which will provide you with a truly unique experience.

-Tokyo Tech has been sharing these experiences for over 137 years.
+Tokyo Tech has been sharing these experiences for over 138 years.
 Since its beginnings, the Institute has strived to nurture ambitious students with strong scholastic abilities, diverse perspectives and approaches that provide real-world solutions, and the creative competence to become pioneers in various fields of science and technology.
-While firmly adhering to these commitments, Tokyo Tech has also recently implemented various changes to enhance its curriculum and boost its research strengths.
-These efforts were recognized earlier this year as Tokyo Tech was selected as a Designated National University to lead society into the future.
+Tokyo Tech has also recently implemented various changes to enhance its curriculum and boost its research strengths.
+These efforts were recognized last year when Tokyo Tech was selected as a Designated National University to lead society into the future.
 Therefore, whatever your aspirations, it is an exciting time to be here.
-Tokyo Tech's cutting-edge research is more diverse and interdisciplinary than ever, and from today, you are all part of this diversity.
+Tokyo Tech's cutting-edge research is more diverse and interdisciplinary than ever, and from today, you are the newest ambassadors of this inclusive community.

 Congratulations to you all, and welcome to the Tokyo Tech community!